wsargent/docker-cheat-sheet/README.md

 Follow Microsoft's instructions that can be found [here](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/deploy-containers-on-server#install-docker)

 If using the latest edge version of 2019, be prepared to only work in powershell, as it is only a servercore image (no desktop interface).
 When starting this machine, it will login and go straight to a powershell window.
-It is reccomended to install text editors and other tools using [Chocolatey](https://chocolatey.org/install).
+It is recommended to install text editors and other tools using [Chocolatey](https://chocolatey.org/install).

 After installing, these commands will work: